murexrobotics/docs/pages/prog/onboarding/welcome.md

 - Altan: the magic word to yell when the code does not work as expected.
 Duration only lasts for the 23-24 and 24-25 season.
 - Throwing: when somebody makes an accidental mistake that results in unwanted circumstances.
 - MASCP: MUREX Async Serial Communication Protocol.
-It is a one to many, bi-directional communication protocol built on top of I2C.
-It is used to communicate between the Raspberry Pi and the ESCs and between the ESC's themselves.
+It is a one to many, bi-directional communication protocol built on top of UART.
+It is used to communicate between the Raspberry Pi and the ESCs and can be used to communicate between ESC's.

 ## Writing Docs